emfcamp/quicktill-tillweb/README.md

 EMF Till web service
 ====================

-Minimal infrastructure needed to bring up an instance of `quicktill.tillweb` as a uwsgi service.
+Infrastructure needed to bring up an instance of `quicktill.tillweb`, plus the public-facing web pages for https://bar.emfcamp.org/

 This is the EMF-specific fork of the project and contains assumptions about how the EMF till is configured.
 [There is a separate repo for the generic version of the project here.](https://github.com/sde1000/quicktill-tillweb)